JuanM0412/JuanM0412/README.md

 ### Hi there 👋

 I am Juan Manuel Gómez.
 I live in Colombia and am studying Computer Science at EAFIT University.
 I love mathematics, programming, and listening to music.
-I have experience with Linux operating systems and work as a monitor on the supercomputer at my University (Apolo Scientific Computing Center).
+I have experience with Linux operating systems and work as a Research Assistant on the supercomputer at my University (Apolo Scientific Computing Center).

 <div align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">